 You have to go to the immigration office to extend your visa, which is a bit time consuming and costs you another 35$.
 If you come to Indonesia from home and know already that you want to stay in the country for 60 days you can get your 60-day visa back home at the Indonesian Embassy in your country and don’t have to go through the extension process.

 From the airport, we headed south first and stayed in Uluwatu.
-We really loved this area because of the magical sunsets, the surfing vibes, and because it has some of the best beaches in Bali with white sand and turquoise water.
+We loved this area because of the magical sunsets, the surfing vibes, and the best beaches in Bali with white sand and turquoise water.

 Things to do in Uluwatu